gardenlinux/ostree-image-builder/README.md

 To build an image based on your self-created repo, copy the output file from the `ostreeRepo` build to `gardenlinux/features/ostreeImage/ostree-gardenlinux-repo-$(PLATFORM)-(amd64/arm64).tar.gz`, depending on your local architecture and the selected platform.
 This applies both to the Garden Linux and the Debian builder.

-Alternativly, use the `./ostree-build.sh` script:
+Alternatively, use the `./ostree-build.sh` script:

 ```bash
 ./ostree-build.sh kvm